“Go out, be you, and like yourself.”

 - Mindfulness & Self-Compassion

-I am a licensed clinical psychologist practicing for over 25 years, with a focus on working with children, adolescents, and adults on a wide range of issues, including depression, anxiety, attention problems, learning concerns, Dyslexia, and autism.
+I am a licensed clinical psychologist, practicing for over 25 years.
+I have worked with people of all ages, including children, adolescents, and adults on a wide range of issues, including depression, anxiety, attention problems, learning concerns, Dyslexia, and Autism.
 A large part of my practice involves providing neuropsychological evaluations to children, adolescents and adults.

 I earned my Ph.D. in Clinical Psychology from the Oklahoma State University in 2000.
 I am Board Certified in Clinical Child and Adolescent Psychology by the American Board of Professional Psychology.
 Additionally, I hold a Masters of Science in Education from the University of Eau Claire.
 As a child of many generations of teachers, I am proud to join their ranks.
 I provided college instruction at Mankato University and Oklahoma State University.
 Also, I have provided supervision for several post-doctoral psychologists and pre-doctoral child psychology practicum students and interns.